 How long does it take to build credit?

-Increase your credit score by 200 points in 6 easy steps
+Increase your credit score by 200 points over time: 7 tips

 Are you ready to start improving your credit score?
-Use these tips and watch your credit score rise month after month.
+Use these tips to help your credit score rise month after month.

 1. Use multiple types of credit